pandio-com/pandioml/README.md

 Allow `Pipelines` to be built programmatically at runtime, to allow the potential for thousands to be built easily.

+Fix storage mechanism storing things as a string.
+Pickle doesn't appear to be working.

+Pulsar runs python function in a child process, cannot access the kill signal.
+Need another solution.

+Schema is dynamically loaded from the config file, in the wrapper class, see if there is a better way to dynamically import this. pandioml.data.Submission instead of Submission, with pandioml.data hardcoded.

+Pulsar is not importing the class files correctly, nor is it installing dependencies with Docker.

 # Potential Datasets

 ./scripts/credit-card-fraud.arff - https://weka.8497.n7.nabble.com/file/n23121/credit_fruad.arff